Wavelyio/wavely-docs/docs/general-information/wavely-api-docs.md

-# Wavely API Docs
+# Wavely API docs
 This is the (evolving) documentation for the **Wavely API** for integration purposes.

 The API is continuously being developed and once it reaches a certain feature state, versioning will be introduced.

 To access this API, you need to have your designated API key and secret at the ready.

-# Technical Details
+# Technical details

 The API expects JSON requests with the `Content-Type` header set to `application/json`.